Habr Awal: Garaads and Sultans of the Habr Awal

+Branches

 In the Isaaq clan-family, component clans are divided into two uterine divisions, as shown in the genealogy.
 The first division is between those lineages descended from sons of Sheikh Ishaaq by a Harari woman – the Habr Habuusheed – and those descended from sons of Sheikh Ishaaq by a Somali woman of the Magaadle sub-clan of the Dir – the Habr Magaadle.
 Indeed, most of the largest clans of the clan-family are in fact uterine alliances hence the matronymic "Habr" which in archaic Somali means "mother".
 This is illustrated in the following clan structure.
 DNA analysis of Habr Awal clan members inhabiting Djibouti found that all of the individuals belonged to the EV32 subclade of the Y-DNA E1b1b paternal haplogroup.

 A summarized clan family tree of major Habr Awal subclans is presented below.